mwalm/ketosynthases/README.md

 In this repository, you will find all code and data associated with the paper.

+A simplified script for making predictions on ketosynthase structures has been provided in folder 03.

 If you have any questions or comments about this body of work, please send me an email: maxwalmsley@hotmail.co.uk